unistack-org/micro-docs/en/hello.md

         }
       }
     };
-    option (google.api.http) = {get: "/users/{username}";}; // describes endpoint which should be used connecting to rpc LookupUser via http with method GET and path /users/username.
+    option (micro.api.http) = {get: "/users/{username}";}; // describes endpoint which should be used connecting to rpc LookupUser via http with method GET and path /users/username.
 In order to use POST, PUT, PATCH requests also may contain body.
 Body is defining the same way as path variable, but instead should be using link to message structure.
 If body is not pre-defined should be used body:'*' declaration.
   };
 };